ocaml/dune/doc/dune-libs.rst

 * Extract compile time information such as ``#define`` variables.

-Configurator is designed to be cross compilation friendly and avoids _running_ any compiled code to extract any of the information above.
+Configurator is designed to be cross-compilation friendly and avoids _running_ any compiled code to extract any of the information above.

 Configurator started as an `independent library
 <https://github.com/janestreet/configurator>`__, but now lives in dune.
+It is
-It is released as the package ``dune-configurator``.
+released as the package ``dune-configurator``.

 Usage
 -----

 We'll describe configurator with a simple example.
 Everything else can be easily learned by studying `configurator's API
 <https://github.com/ocaml/dune/blob/master/otherlibs/configurator/src/v1.mli>`__.

-To use configurator, we write an executable that will query the system using configurator's API and output a set of targets reflecting the results.
+To use Configurator, write an executable that will query the system using Configurator's API and output a set of targets reflecting the results.
 For
 example:

 .. code-block:: ocaml